shiblon/entromul/README.md

 # entromul

-Multiplication drills for my kids.
+Browser-based multiplication drills for my kids.
+Works in desktop and mobile (hopefully equally well).